Nessa’s Blog

 There is a reason why my nervous system is acting this way.

 The nervous system is dysregulated because of ongoing stress.
 This can be all sorts of stress, and as I learned along the way, I was practically ticking all the boxes.
-Childhood and youth adverse experiences (aka trauma), type A personality (‘go, go, go’ mentality, perfectionist), recent major life change, past infections, history of psychosomatic illness that had been unresolved, neurodiversity, etc. This was a long list and it didn‘t mean I had to resolve all of that to make progress, but I had to acknowledge my issues and struggles honestly.
+Childhood and youth adverse experiences (aka trauma), type A personality (‘go, go, go’ mentality, perfectionist), recent major life change, past infections, history of psychosomatic illness that had been unresolved, neurodivergence, etc. This was a long list and it didn‘t mean I had to resolve all of that to make progress, but I had to acknowledge my issues and struggles honestly.
 It‘s been a long road since but I did see improvement almost immediately.
 As you can see in the image above, sometimes there were big jumps, like with a long reading session all of a sudden.
 Sometimes that still proved to be too much and I had to backtrack quite a bit.
 I’ll probably talk more about that in a future post.

 If I’m stuck, I’m likely supposed to give my emotions space.